adrianlizarraga/nibble/README.md

 TODO

 ## Code examples
-Note that Nibble provides a builtin procedure called `#writeout()` that writes bytes to stdout.
+Note that Nibble does not have a standard library _yet_.
+Instead, Nibble provides a builtin procedure called `#writeout()` that writes bytes to stdout.
 Refer to the [language reference](https://github.com/adrianlizarraga/nibble/wiki/Language-reference) for a description of all builtin procedures.

 ### Hello, World